rtmtorresmorales/streaming-05-smart-smoker/README.md

 9. If you only have a producer, you won't have a consumer showing messages yet, so you'll need to be creative.
 We'll build the consumers next.
 # General Instructions are illustrated within the code.

-# Data source:  Temperature readings from a BBQ Smoker for Food A and Food B. Data is organized by time stamp and headers.
+# Data source:

+Temperature readings from a BBQ Smoker for Food A and Food B. Data is organized by time stamp and headers.

+# Deliverables:

-# Deliverables: Code that will retrieve the data from a csv file, convert into messages and generates messages.
+Code that will retrieve the data from a csv file, convert into messages and generates messages.
 The output is shown as a string with time and temperature readings.

-# General Instructions are illustrated within the code.
+# Project submittal:
 # Part 1 - Project
 1. Clickable link to your public GitHub repo with custom README and displayed screenshot:
 2. About how long did you spend this module:  about five hours